jamesapcooper/jamesapcooper.github.io-src/content/resume.md

 date = "2018-10-29"
 +++

-# Education

-**Master of Divinity**.
-Covenant Theological Seminary.
-2014—2017. *Cum Laude.*

-**Bachelor of Science in Economics (2nd Major, Mathematics)**.
-University of Minnesota.
-2010—2014. *Cum Laude.*

 # Employment

 **Clapham School.** Wheaton, Illinois.
 High School Teacher.
-August 2017—
+August 2017— .

+- Give regular talks from the Bible for Monday morning chapel

+- Teach high school humanities, a course integrating writing, literature, philosophy, and theology

 - Designed and implemented new courses in Calculus and Economics, with plans for additions in the future

-- Taught high school humanities, a course integrating writing, literature, philosophy, and theology

-- Gave regular talks from the Bible for Monday morning chapel

 - Taught Algebra 2, Precalculus, and Elementary Physical Education (Grades K—5)